 Wes Simpson, president of Telecom Product Consulting, has more than 35 years of experience in the design, development, application, and marketing of products for video and telecommunication applications.
 In addition to being a frequent speaker at events such as VidTrans, SMPTE conferences, NAB Show, and IBC, he is a columnist for TV Technology and the author of two books: “IPTV and Internet Video” and “Video Over IP.”
 Simpson is a voting member of the National Academy of Television Arts and Sciences (NATAS) Technology and Engineering Emmy® Awards Committee.
 Along with this virtual classroom course for SMPTE, Simpson recently developed and delivered well-received training seminars for the VSF and IEEE BTS.

-Any of SMPTE's Virtual Classroom courses are available as private sessions for organizations.
+- Any of SMPTE's Virtual Classroom courses are also available as private sessions for organizations.
 Contact us for details about private course options and with any curriculum questions.

 - If you register but cannot attend and would like your registration fee applied to a future course, please contact us.
 A $75 transfer fee will apply.

 - If you cannot meet your course deadline, you can request an extension.
 A $100 extension fee will apply.
 Please contact us to ask for an extension.

 - Refunds will be issued for cancellations made at least three weeks prior to the course start date, less a 10% ($100 for CCNA courses) cancellation fee.
 No refunds will be issued after that time.